mattbrand/campconquer/README.md

 - [ ] unequip (or we may not need unequip if i add the rule “only one of each item type can be equipped” )
 - [ ] player stats (all season(s?)) in GET player endpoint?

+- [ ] load fitbit data as far back as needed

 ## chores